-6.0316.01095.
+6.03.010.
 Sale of cats or dogs.

-- (a) It is unlawful for any person or establishment, other than an exempt establishment listed in California Penal Code Section 597z (c), as may be amended from time to time, a licensed or county operated animal shelter or pet shop to sell, barter, exchange, offer for adoption or barter otherwise transfer ownership, whether or not for compensation, any dog or cat or dog under eight (8) weeks of age.
+- (a) It is unlawful for any person or establishment, other than an exempt establishment listed in California Penal Code Section 597z (c), as may be amended from time to time, to sell, barter, exchange, offer for adoption or otherwise transfer ownership, whether or not for compensation, any dog or cat under eight (8) weeks of age.
 Proof of age of the dog or cat may be required by the administrator.
-Proof of age may include, but not be limited to, a certification by a licensed veterinarian licensed by the State of California attesting to the animal's age. - (b) No person shall sell, barter, exchange or offer for adoption, whether or not for compensation, any dog or cat to any person who is under the age of eighteen (18) years without the written permission of the minor's parent or legal guardian.

-(c) All sales of dogs and cats shall be in accordance with state law.
+Proof of age may include, but not limited to, a certification by a veterinarian licensed by the State of California attesting to the animal's age. - (b) No person shall sell, barter, exchange or offer for adoption, whether or not for compensation, any dog or cat to any person who is under the age of eighteen (18) years without the written permission of the minor's parent or legal guardian. - (c) All sales of dogs and cats shall be in accordance with state law.